Find Affordable College Courses

 72% Women

 The 9th most popular school in the country for health studies majors who are seeking their bachelor's degree is University of North Florida.
 Each year, around 16,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $3,996 per year, while in-state graduate students, on average, pay $8,570 per year.
-The health studies program at University of North Florida awarded 257 bachelor's degrees during the 2020-2021 school year.
-Of these students, 72% were women and 38% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 257 people received their bachelor's degree in health studies from UNF.
+Of these students, 72% were women and 39% were members of underrepresented racial-ethnic groups.

 #10